FAQs

 Is there an entrance fee?

-Yes.
-We ask for a non-refundable $500 entrance fee upon admittance.
+Yes, we require a non-refundable $500 entrance fee upon admittance.

 What about completion and/or aftercare?